 - Leading Outside the Box- Research, Policy and Innovation

 - Moving the Needle: Advancing Diversity in Leaders and Leadership

 - Ensuring Cultural and Social Responsiveness in Schools

 It is our intent that the Annual Summit serves K-12 Superintendents, District Leadership Staffs Aspiring Principal Supervisors and Principal Supervisors nationwide by providing a forum for the presentation, consideration, and discussion of the role of the Principal Supervisor.
 This year, concurrent breakout sessions will be arranged to facilitate the exchange of information around understanding and maximizing the role of the Principal Supervisors.

 Selected presenters must make presentation slides available for upload to the conference’s website.
-Slides must be submitted electronically no later than April 6, 2018.
+Slides must be submitted electronically no later than March 31, 2019.
 Submission details will be provided with notification of acceptance of your presentation.